Icosahedron

 When we have more than one icosahedron they are called icosahedra

-When we say "icosahedron" we often mean "regular icosahedron" (in other words all faces are the same size and shape), but it doesn't have to be - this is also an icosahedron, even though all faces are not the same.
+When we say "icosahedron" we often mean "regular icosahedron" (all faces are equal equilateral triangles), but it doesn't have to be - this is also an icosahedron, even though all faces are not the same.

 20-Sided Dice?
 Yes!
 An icosahedron that has 20 equal faces has an equal chance of landing on any face.